A-C-Sai/canvas-lms-assistant/README.md

 ## Project Highlights

-- Battle Tested Chatbot: Evaluation driven development with the use of deepeval:
+- Battle Tested Chatbot - Evaluation driven development with the use of deepeval:
   - generated synthetic dataset based on knowledge base.
   - tested and improved initial implementations.